alexdisdier/todo-client/README.md

 - Add a task
 - Cross out a task
+- Move the task crossed to the end of the list
 - Delete a task
 - Saved to a database (mLab) via Heroku

-## 🚧 Functionalities

-- Move the task crossed to the end of the list

 ## Directory Structure